 A separate Donations Policy has been drawn up and is available on the Library website at:

-Items that are lost or seriously damaged, will be replaced, provided funds are available and provided the item is still in print and is required to support a current teaching programme or the research interests of the University.
+Items that are lost or seriously damaged, will be replaced, provided funds are available and provided the item is still in print and is required to support the research interests of AFBI.

 b.
 Journals in printed and electronic formats